COVESA/iot-event-analytics/docs/topics/iotea-components.md

 - C++
 - (Experimental) NodeRed

-**Note**: Not all SDKs shares the same component structure, names and additional features.
+**Note**: Not all SDKs share the same component structure, names and additional features.

 ## Talent